-Kenton K. Yee has placed poetry and fiction in The Los Angeles Review, Hobart, Cafe Irreal, PANK, Word Riot, elimae, Mud Luscious, Monkeybicycle, Every Day Fiction, Every Day Poets, Brain Harvest, Bartleby Snopes, Apollo's Lyre, Liquid Imaginations, and Uncle John’s Bathroom Reader, among others.
-A theoretical physicist working in finance, he is studying in Stanford’s Online Novel Certificate program.
+Kenton K. Yee has placed poetry and fiction in The Los Angeles Review, Hobart, Strange Horizons (forthcoming), DOGZPLOT, A cappella Zoo, Cafe Irreal, PANK, Corium Magainze, Word Riot, elimae, Mud Luscious, Monkeybicycle, Every Day Fiction, Every Day Poets, Brain Harvest, Perihelion, Bartleby Snopes, Apollo's Lyre, Liquid Imaginations, and Uncle John’s Bathroom Reader, among others.
+Trained in theoretical physics, law, and economics, he researches finance and machine-learning and writes from San Francisco.

 Author interview at PANK Magazine